yaroslawliker/haskell-bellman-ford-parallel/README.md

 | 300 | 22500 | 1.188429897s | 7.467625416s | 3.748199342s | 1.99 |

 ### Conclusion
-For all experiments the speedUp is bigger on medium data (100 nodes).
+For all experiments the speedUp is biggest on medium data (100 nodes).
 The bigger speedUp is with use of 4 processors on medium data.